Comments

 (3) This procedure applies to all higher education coursework programs and courses offered by the RMIT Group, including programs delivered by controlled entities and offshore partners, and short non-award courses (i.e. micro-credentials and Future Skills) which are embedded in award programs and/or courses.

-(4) This procedure does not apply to Higher Degree by Research programs, vocational education and training programs, RMIT Training programs and courses, and short non-award courses.
+(4) This procedure does not apply to Higher Degree by Research programs, vocational education and training programs, RMIT University Pathways (RMIT UP) programs and courses, and short non-award courses.

 Top of Page